 “To a person uninstructed in natural history, his country- or sea-side stroll is a walk through a gallery with wonderful works of art, nine-tenths of which have their faces turned to the wall.”
+Thomas Huxley

 It is impossible to appreciate our natural landscapes without an understanding of natural history.
 In addition, applied conservation research is of little use without a galvanized public interested in incorporating findings into management and policy.

 I am always looking to form new collaborations to communicate science in novel ways.
-For example, check out this post on Buzz Hoot Roar communicating the ecosystem services provided by snakes, artwork by Brooke Hatfield.
-I have also worked with Blue Aster Studio to produce graphics to accompany my interactions with the general public, particularly identification requests.
-You can purchase merchandise based on these graphics here.
+For example, check out this post on Buzz Hoot Roar communicating the ecosystem services provided by snakes (artwork by Brooke Hatfield) or these comics communicating cottonmouth myths and what to do when you find a turtle on the road (artwork by Rosemary Mosco of Bird and Moon Comics).